goncalo-oliveira/faas-aspnet-template/README.md

 This is just an example.
 You can now start implementing your function.

 If you want to restrict function execution to a particular HTTP method (or methods) you can decorate `HandleAsync` with HTTP method attributes.
-Unandled metods will return a 405 response.
+Unhandled metods will return a 405 response.

 ```csharp
 public class Function : HttpFunction